dnsimple/dnsimple-support/content/articles/services.markdown

 Services are DNS snippets ready for you to use.
 Applying a service creates all the DNS configuration needed to serve your webpage or configure your email.

 We currently support more than 30 services!
-Here are the most recognized ones:
+Here they are in alphabetical order:

 * Amazon Web Services
 * Atmail